Women in the United States Army: Women in the Army since 1972

 West Point admitted its first 119 female cadets in 1976, after Congress authorized the admission of women to the federal service academies in 1975.
 Four years later 62 female cadets graduated, including the first two black female graduates, Joy Dallas and Priscilla "Pat" Walker Locke.
 In 1989, Kristin Baker became the first female First Captain, the highest ranking senior cadet at the academy.
 Rebecca Marier became the academy's first female valedictorian in 1995.

 In 1978, the Women's Army Corps was disestablished and its members integrated into the regular Army.

+In 1980, Kate Wilder became the first woman to complete the Army's Special Forces Officer Course.

+In 1983, 170 women in the Army were part of the United States invasion of Grenada as military police, munitions specialists, and signal operators.

 In 1989, Dorothy Pocklington became the first female member of the Army Reserve to attain the rank of brigadier general.

 The Gulf War involved the deployment of approximately 26,000 Army women.
 Two Army women were taken as POWs (Army Specialist Melissa Rathbun-Nealy and Maj.
 Rhonda Cornum).

+Women in the Army served in the Afghanistan War that began in 2001 and ended in 2021, and the American-led combat intervention in Iraq that began in 2014 and ended in 2021.

 Women in the Army served in the Iraq War from 2003 until 2011.
-Leigh Ann Hester received the Silver Star for her heroic actions on 20 March 2005 during an enemy ambush on a supply convoy near the town of Salman Pak, Iraq.
-This made her the first female U.S. Army soldier to receive the Silver Star since World War II and the first ever to be cited for valor in close quarters combat.
-Women in the Army also served in the Afghanistan War that began in 2001 and ended in 2021, and the American-led combat intervention in Iraq that began in 2014 and ended in 2021.
+During that war, Jessica Lynch was captured by Iraqi soldiers while she was serving in the Army; her subsequent recovery by U.S. special operations forces, on April 1, 2003. received considerable media coverage as it was the first successful rescue of an American prisoner of war since World War II and the first ever of a woman.
+Another female prisoner of war captured while serving in the Army during the Iraq War was Shoshana Johnson, a Panamanian-born American soldier, who was the first black female prisoner of war in the military history of the United States.
+As well, during the Iraq War Leigh Ann Hester received the Silver Star for her heroic actions on 20 March 2005 during an enemy ambush on a supply convoy near the town of Salman Pak, Iraq; this made her the first female U.S. Army soldier to receive the Silver Star since World War II and the first ever to be cited for valor in close quarters combat.

+In all, since the terrorist attacks of September 11, 2001, more than 300,000 American women were deployed to Iraq and Afghanistan.
+According to the Washington-based Service Women’s Action Network (SWAN), a total of 166 women were killed in combat operations and more than 1,000 were injured.

 In 2008, Ann Dunwoody became the first female four-star general in the Army; this also made her the first female four-star general in the military.